cptdanko/Html5_Starter_App_With_Swift/README.md

-HTML5 starter app with Swift
+Html5 starter app with Swift
 ========================
 This is an [Xcode] project that builds an [iOS] app such that all the [UI] for the app is powered by HTML elements that communicate with a [Swift] backend.

+This project came to be when I was working on my first iOS app; [My Day Todos], which is a native iOS app with UI powered by Html5.
+You can down My Day Todos from the [app store] or if you want to know more about it? or see how it works you can checkout the [app website] which provides a preview of the app as well as links to [YouTube] video tutorials of how to use the app.

 This purpose of this repo is to serve as a starting point for anyone who wants to build a native iOS app such that the app UI is powered by HTML/Javascript/CSS.
-To put that into perspective, imagine having an iOS app in which you can power the UI with HTML, CSS, a Javascript framework such as [AngularJS] and at the same time the app can use native iOS features such as [Core Data], etc. Sounds awesome right? well this starter app can help you achieve exactly that.
+To put that into perspective, imagine having an iOS app in which you can power the UI with HTML, CSS, a Javascript framework such as [AngularJS] and at the same time the app can use native iOS features such as [Core Data], etc. Sounds awesome right? well this starter app i.e. Xcode project template can help you achieve exactly that.

 For this project the HTML contents are powered by the [Ionic framework] and they are stored in the "www" directory.